-- Early check-in: Spire Elite members can get 10am check-in when it is set as part of their stay preferences.
-At Kimpton hotels, this is only guaranteed for Kimpton Inner Circle members and based on availability for Spire Elite members
+- Early check-in: Platinum and Diamond Elite members can get early check-in subject to availability.
+At Kimpton hotels, this is only guaranteed for Kimpton Inner Circle members.

 - Complimentary upgrades.
-Platinum Elite and Spire Elite Members will be offered a complimentary upgrade, though upgraded rooms are defined by the hotel might inlcude something like a more recently renovated room or a room on a higher floor or with a better view.
+Platinum Elite and Diamond Elite Members will be offered a complimentary upgrade, though upgraded rooms are defined by the hotel might include something like a more recently renovated room or a room on a higher floor or with a better view.
 Program terms explicitly state that hotels are not required to upgrade members to suites.

 - 72-Hour Guaranteed Availability: “When contacting the IHG® Rewards Club Customer Care Centre directly and guaranteeing the reservation with a valid credit card, each Platinum Elite or Spire Elite Member will be guaranteed one guest room for personal use, for reservations made at least 72 hours prior to the date of arrival, except during special events that result in extraordinary room demand, as determined solely by the hotel, or on Reward Night reservation.
 The Member will not be charged more than the prevailing rate for the accommodation requested, and the Member is not entitled to a rate less than the prevailing rate.
 Once made, Platinum Elite or Spire Elite Guarantees may not be dishonored for any reason.”
 Frequent Miler’s explanation: If you want to stay at a particular IHG hotel, but it is sold out for your desired stay, they’ll let you book the stay anyway, but at standard rack rates.
 While it says that this type of reservation can not be dishonored, terms do not indicate any compensation if it is not met.

-Those who have the IHG Rewards Club Premier credit card (or the older and no-longer-available IHG Rewards Club Select card with a $49 annual fee) get automatic IHG Platinum Elite status.
+Those who have the IHG Rewards Premier credit card, IHG Rewards Premier Business, (or the older and no-longer-available IHG Rewards Club Select card with a $49 annual fee) get automatic IHG Platinum Elite status.

-Note that in many cases, point transfers to IHG are also elite-qualifying.
+Note that in some cases, point transfers to IHG are also elite-qualifying.
 For example, points transferred from Chase Ultimate Rewards to IHG count as elite-qualifying points.
-A member could therefore transfer all or part of the 75,000 points necessary for top-tier Spire Elite status.
-This would not generally be advisable since IHG Rewards Club points are typically worth far less than Chase Ultimate Rewards points (and IHG points can often be purchased for well under 1 cent each).
+A member could therefore transfer all or part of the 120,000 points necessary for top-tier Diamond Elite status.
+This would not generally be advisable since IHG One Rewards points are typically worth far less than Chase Ultimate Rewards points (and IHG points can often be purchased for well under 1 cent each).
 However, it could be worth making a small transfer to meet the next elite status tier in some cases.

 Once you earn elite status this year, your status will be good for the rest of this year, all of the next, and through February of the year after that.